The next game night is coming and having popcorn is a must.

 Shelf life of dry kernels

-Dry kernels are next in line.
-They basically have an indefinite shelf life when stored properly.
-That means they stay safe to use for years, but that doesn’t mean you will enjoy the same results with 10-year-old kernels as you have with fresh ones.
+Dry kernels basically have an indefinite shelf life when stored properly.
+They stay safe to use for years, but that doesn’t mean you will enjoy the same results with 10-year-old kernels as you do with fresh ones.

 Shelf life of microwaveable packets